-Ana studied History at Cambridge University, where she put her creative passion into theatre-making and large-scale immersive event design.
-She then studied for a master’s degree at Camberwell College of Art.
-Here, Ana discovered a love of minutely detailed steel-plate etching, which she combines with vast abstract expressionist oil painting in innovative and experimental ways.
-She has continued to bring her art to theatre-making, and in 2020-21, designed and animated a critically acclaimed film and play about the pioneering Environmentalist Rachel Carson, which enjoyed a successful London tour.
+Ana studied History at Cambridge University, where she put her creative passion into theatre and events.
+In 2019 Ana began a Master’s degree at Camberwell College of Art.
+Here, Ana discovered a love for minutely detailed steel-plate etching, which she combines with abstract expressionist oil paintings.
+She has continued to bring her art to theatre-making, and in 2020-21, designed and animated a film and play about the pioneering Environmentalist Rachel Carson.

 Ana graduated in 2021 and received the Artichoke Print Award and Clifford Chance Exhibition Award for her 9m piece called ‘Wander’.
 The goal was to engulf the viewer in her complex and sometimes vertiginous landscapes (Wander 3,4&5 are on display at Tigermoth in Lewes now!).

 Since then, Ana has collaborated with musicians, videographers and designers.
 Her goal is to create art that is accessible and speaks to people emotionally, through collaborations across art forms.

 'I make large-scale oil paintings and hard-ground etchings, and I’m always looking for new ways to combine the two.
 My work depicts fantasy landscapes to explore the fragile relationship between natural forces and our built environments (and hint at the destructive power of both).

 But, the paintings are abstract and the etchings are surreal: the viewer can create their own stories when viewing the work.